mrcrowl/vscode-easy-less/README.md

 `sourceMap: { boolean }`
  * Enables generation of source map files.
- * When enabled, a `.css.map` file will be output in the same direction as the `.css` file.
+ * When enabled, a `.css.map` file will be output in the same direction as the `.css` file (except when `sourceMapFileInline` is set, see below).
  * The `out` setting is respected.

+`sourceMapFileInline: { boolean }`
+ * Inline the source map within the css
+ * When enabled, the `.css` file outputted will contain an inline source-map

 `compress: { boolean }`
  * Compresses the css output by removing surplus white-space.

 `relativeUrls: { boolean }`
  * Specifies whether URLs in `@import`'ed should be rewritten relative to the importing file.
+ * Has no effect on the `out` parameter.
  * Example of `true` option—given this folder structure:<br/>
    `/main.less`<br/>
    `/css/feature/feature.less`<br/>